-Why it's smarter to stay in the Paris climate deal
+Why quitting the Paris climate deal is a bad idea

 Countries are free to set any emissions targets they want, but they do have to set transparent targets for the world to see.
 And the gist of the Paris Agreement is that peer pressure should make countries want to set reasonable targets.
 It's not ideal, but after decades of negotiations, it's a major achievement.

-So if the U.S. stayed in the agreement but set a low emissions target, it might face international pressure to do more.
-But it would still have a "seat at the table," as many supporters have argued, and that pressure would likely pale in comparison to the loss of international influence from leaving the deal altogether.
+So if the U.S. had stayed in the agreement but set an easy emissions target, it might have faced international pressure to do more.
+But it would've still had a "seat at the table," as many supporters have argued, and that pressure would likely pale in comparison to the loss of international influence from leaving the deal altogether.

-On the other hand, some have argued a U.S. departure might actually be better for the Paris Agreement.
-Staying but lowballing, they contend, might provide cover for other countries to do the same thing, thus eroding the effect of peer pressure.
-But if there's really a risk of other countries following the U.S. example — and that's still speculative — wouldn't lowballing still be preferable to walking away entirely?
+On the other hand, a few experts say a U.S. exit might actually be better for the agreement.
+Staying but setting easy targets, they argue, might provide cover for other countries to do the same thing, thus eroding the effect of peer pressure.
+But if there's really a risk of others following the U.S. example — and that's still speculative — setting easy targets seems preferable to walking away entirely.
+Climate talks rely on incremental progress, and quitting involves more steps backward from the goal.

 6. Walking away has no strategic value.

-As the No. 2 emitter of CO2, the U.S. would inevitably make waves by leaving the Paris Agreement (which, notably, takes three years).
+As the No. 2 emitter of CO2, the U.S. is inevitably making waves by leaving the Paris Agreement (which, notably, will take four years).
 But, thanks partly to Obama-era diplomacy, No. 1 emitter China is part of the deal after decades of resistance.
 So are all other countries but two.
-It's possible a U.S. exit would spur other countries to leave, but many observers expect the agreement to forge ahead regardless.
+It's possible the U.S. exit will spur other countries to leave, but many observers expect the agreement to forge ahead regardless.

 Quitting the Paris Agreement, therefore, is essentially giving up.
-After developing a leadership role in global climate talks, the U.S. would be ceding that leadership to China and other countries — and without getting anything in return.
+After developing a leadership role in global climate talks, the U.S. is ceding that leadership to China and other countries — and without getting anything in return.

 "President Trump appears to be heading toward a deeply misguided decision that would be bad for the world, but even worse for the United States," says Andrew Steer, president and CEO of the World Resources Institute, in a statement.
 "Sadly, President Trump appears to be falling for 20th-century economic thinking, when more efficient, cleaner 21st-century opportunities are there for the taking."